How do Lithuanian healthcare institutions aim to prevent corruption?

 Policy & Insititutional ChangePolicy Adoption & Amendment Better Institutional Processes

-- 13 (out of 17) healthcare institutions accountable to the Ministry of Health have anti-corruption programmes,.
-They do not, however, indicate the exact problem that they target and what they aim to achieve.
+- 13 (out of 17) healthcare institutions accountable to the Ministry of Health have anti-corruption programmes.
+These programmes, however, do not indicate what they have identified as the main problem which they are trying to eradicate, and how they aim to achieve their objectives.

-- Only one quarter of anti-corruption measures (96 out of 415) are found to be authentic and tailor-made for a specific healthcare institution.
+- Only one quarter of anti-corruption measures (96 out of 415) are found to be authentic and specifically adapted to a specific healthcare institution.

-- Healthcare institutions should prioritise 1-2 anti-corruption goals and indicate how they are going to achieve them.
+- Healthcare institutions should prioritise one to two anti-corruption goals and indicate how they are going to achieve them.

-- Healthcare institutions should periodically publish information on how services are evaluated by patients and how they are addressing the issues indicated.
+- Healthcare institutions should periodically publish information on how services are being evaluated by patients and how they are addressing the indicated issues.